TheOnlyBeardedBeast/mobx-react-ts-todo/README.md

 We are using a `when` reaction where we check if the `itemToEdit` observable is defined (through the `itemToEdit` getter).
 When the condition result is true we replace the input value with the value of the item content.
 ## Persisting data

 Last but not least, to have a fully working todo app we need to persisnt data.
-Luckally this is exeptionally easy with MobX Persist Store.
+Luckilly this is exeptionally easy with MobX Persist Store.

 First we need to install the library